article banner

 Testing Android functions that launch coroutines

-Instead of viewModelScope, there might be our own scope, and instead of ViewModel, it might be Presenter, Activity, or some other class.
+Instead of viewModelScope, there might be our own scope, instead of MutableLiveData, there might be MutableStateFlow, and instead of ViewModel, it might be Presenter, Activity, or some other class.
 It does not matter for our example.
-As in every class that starts coroutines, we should use StandardTestDispatcher as a part of the scope.
-Previously, we needed to inject a different scope with a dependency injection, but now there is a simpler way: on Android, we use Dispatchers.Main as the default dispatcher, and we can replace it with StandardTestDispatcher thanks to the Dispatchers.setMain function:
+As in every class that starts coroutines, we should use StandardTestDispatcher as a part of the scope, to operate on virtual time.
+Previously, we needed to inject a different scope with a dependency injection, but now there is a simpler way: on Android, we use Dispatchers.Main as the default dispatcher, and we can replace it with StandardTestDispatcher thanks to the Dispatchers.setMain function.
+See the example below.
+After replacing Main dispatcher with a test dispatcher, we can start coroutines in our ViewModel and control their time.
+We can use the advanceTimeBy function to pretend that a certain amount of time has passed.
+We can also use advanceUntilIdle to execute all coroutines until they are done.
+This is how we can test the MainViewModel class, even if it starts multiple coroutines, with perfect precision.
+By adding delays to fake repositories, we can test certain scenarios, like when one process takes longer than another, or they one is executed when the other is suspended in the middle.

 class MainViewModelTests { private lateinit var scheduler: TestCoroutineScheduler private lateinit var viewModel: MainViewModel @BeforeEach fun setUp() { scheduler = TestCoroutineScheduler() Dispatchers.setMain(StandardTestDispatcher(scheduler)) viewModel = MainViewModel( userRepo = FakeUserRepository(aName), newsRepo = FakeNewsRepository(someNews) ) } @AfterEach fun tearDown() { Dispatchers.resetMain() viewModel.onCleared() } @Test fun `should show user name and sorted news`() { // when viewModel.onCreate() scheduler.advanceUntilIdle() // then assertEquals(aName, viewModel.userName.value) val someNewsSorted = listOf(News(date1), News(date2), News(date3)) assertEquals(someNewsSorted, viewModel.news.value) } @Test fun `should show progress bar when loading news`() { // given assertEquals(null, viewModel.progressVisible.value) // when viewModel.onCreate() // then assertEquals(false, viewModel.progressVisible.value) // when scheduler.runCurrent() // then assertEquals(true, viewModel.progressVisible.value) // when scheduler.advanceTimeBy(200) // then assertEquals(true, viewModel.progressVisible.value) // when scheduler.runCurrent() // then assertEquals(false, viewModel.progressVisible.value) } @Test fun `user and news are called concurrently`() { // when viewModel.onCreate() scheduler.advanceUntilIdle() // then assertEquals(300, testDispatcher.currentTime) } class FakeUserRepository( private val name: String ) : UserRepository { override suspend fun getUser(): UserData { delay(300) return UserData(name) } } class FakeNewsRepository( private val news: List<News> ) : NewsRepository { override suspend fun getNews(): List<News> { delay(200) return news } } }